 Visitors will discover some other worthwhile sites in the Berry Islands.

 If the functional aspects of living by the sea intrigue you, you should think about visiting Great Stirrup Cay Lighthouse.
 Built by the Imperial Lighthouse Service in 1863, the Great Stirrup Cay Lighthouse has since warned passing ships of the nearby rocks and shoreline.
 Some time after its building, during the second world war, the Lighthouse grounds became part of a US military base that included early detection technology.

 |Great Stirrup Cay Lighthouse||Lighthouse||0.9 mi.
 North of Central Goat Cay||Great Stirrup Cay|

-Although most tourists are attracted by the beautiful water and coastline, those aren't the only way to enjoy the area's natural wonders.
+Even though most people visiting the area are attracted by the region's beaches, that isn't the only way to enjoy the area's natural wonders.
 One such example is.
-It is located within Great Harbour Cay, in northern the Berry Islands.
+It is situated on Great Harbour Cay, in northern the Berry Islands.